 We tried hard to use all the good stuff so many of you like and know about.
-We went with Snappy for the underlying package manager for our PeerOS.
-Snappy and an OSGi-based component architecture allows live transaction micro reboots with Over-the-Air updates so tenant environments keep running on peers without disruption.
+We use OSGi for micro reboots with Over-the-Air updates so tenant environments keep running on peers without disruption.
 We use lightweight Linux containers and software defined networking with strong encryption and a boat load of security mechanisms to isolate and protect environments running across Subutai peers.

 We don't want to reinvent the wheel.
 However some components just did not exist, we had no choice but to implement the IaaS basement due to P2P considerations.
 But we're working hard to adapt it to services you're used to at Amazon AWS.
 We've got Ceph and standard S3 like interfaces you can just drop into your environments.